 While the various state and territory statutes differ somewhat, generally speaking, partnerships end when:

-- The partnership term has expired, or business venture has come to an end;
+- the partnership term has expired, or a business venture has come to an end;

 It is also open to partners to dissolve a partnership if a partner places their share of the partnership under a charge in satisfaction of a separate debt.